Birding · Views · Wildflowers · Wildlife

-Mount Wilson Trail is a 13.6 mile out and back trail located near Sierra Madre that offers scenic views.
+Mount Wilson Trail is a 13.6 mile out-and-back trail located near Sierra Madre that offers scenic views.

-The trail is challenging and the first part can be very hot during the summer.
+The trail is challenging, and the first part can be very hot during the summer.
 This trail is not recommended for beginners.

 Look for free street parking in front of Lizzie's Trail Inn and The Richardson House.
 Mt.
-Wilson Trail
+Wilson Trail #11W22

 starts about 50 yards north of Mira Monte Ave.

-There will be a restroom, cafe, and water on the top of the Mt Wilson.
-From here, head back down the same way you came.
+Return down the same way you came.
 This is when the fun begins!

 Flora & Fauna